Style line layers

 3D Counts and Amounts

-Use the 3D Counts and Amounts style when you want to apply continuous colors to lines based on a numeric attribute and size them with another attribute.
+Use the 3D Counts and Amounts style to apply continuous colors to lines based on a numeric attribute and size them with another attribute.
 For example, you can size water main lines across a city based on a diameter attribute, while applying continuous colors to the pipes with a flow rate attribute.

 1. Follow the steps in the Style layers workflow.